 Stringer Asset Management has created an innovative process that is designed to identify those rare times when it does make sense to increase cash and then redeploy that cash at potentially more attractive valuations.
-Our Cash Indicator overlays all of our Strategies and can offer peace of mind during uncertain times.
+Our Cash Indicator (CI) overlays all our Strategies and can offer peace of mind during uncertain times.
+For more than a decade, we have utilized this "airbag" methodology that gives us the ability to exit markets and raise up to 50% cash in 25% increments.